-4 Fantastic Fall Hikes in Colorado that You’ve Probably Never Heard of
+4 Fantastic Fall Hikes in Colorado that You’ve Never Heard of

 The Aspens have a special kind of sound as they turn their fiery yellows and reds.
 Flickering like flames in the wind brings these magnificent dying appendages to life.
 I’ve always been a sucker for fall in all forms.
 The color brings a festive vibe to the season, while the surprise high-alpine snow dusts everything in a powdered sugar that creates a contrast too sweet for words.
 Nothing quite compares to the fall colors in Colorado.
-These are my favorite spots to enjoy a fall hike in Colorado.
-But shhh…don’t tell anyone I’m sharing my favorite spots!
+These are a few of my favorite spots to enjoy a fall hike in Colorado.
+But shhh…don’t tell anyone, they are well-kept secrets!

 Ptarmigan Lake at Cottonwood Pass